samiurprapon/BeesVsPanda/README.md

 # Bees VS Panda

-  >*Bees vs Panda is one of the nostalgic mobile game.
+  >*Bees vs Panda is one of the nostalgic mobile games.
 More or less our generation played this game on Phone.
-In this game Panda fires at bees and avoid touching the bees.
-If bees touch panda three times then game will over and dismissing bees give points.*
+In this game, Panda fires at bees and avoids touching the bees.
+If bees touch the panda three times then the game will be over and dismissing bees gives points.*

 ## Features
 - [ ] User Profile
-- [ ] Multiple level
+- [ ] Multiple levels
-- [ ] Level up by killing Queen bee
+- [ ] Level up by killing the Queen bee
-- [ ] Show highest Score
+- [ ] Show Highest Score
 - [ ] New Life feature
 - [ ] Gun Power up
 - [ ] Change background on every Level